Dmitryunforgiven/Twitch-Streak-Saver/README.md

 - `chrome_profile_name`: Name of your Chrome profile.
 - `chromedriver_path`: Path to your ChromeDriver executable.
 - `mute`: Mutes the opened window.
-- `maximize`: maximizes the opened window.
+- `maximize`: Maximizes the opened window.
-- `minimize`: minimizes the opened window.
+- `minimize`: Minimizes the opened window.

 ## Troubleshooting